Craig discusses problems that businesses can face when remote workers have IoT devices on the network they use to connect to work.

 Craig Peterson: [00:00:00] Hey, we got a new red flag for home workers when it comes to those smart digital assistants that we have in our homes.
 Yeah, indeed.
 Not only can it cause problems for us in our homes, but that problem can go right through to the business.

 Craig Peterson here.
-Thanks for joining me today and thanks for all of your messages.
+Thanks for joining me today, and thanks for all of your messages.
 I’ve gotten some great comments.
 This week had one that I’m going to do another followup on, but it had to do with what kind of router to use at home.
 I did a whole webinar on this back in March.
-I’m going to add that back to my list again because obviously there’s still a lot of questions.
+I’m going to add that back to my list again because obviously, there’s still a lot of questions.

 Many people can’t attend these webinars, but I really would suggest when I do come out with them.
 That you consider attending if you possibly can.
 I get it.
-You can’t always attend these things that you’d like to attend, but I responded directly anyways. and I’ve gotten to the point now where I look at it and say, these crappy, sorry for that term, pieces of, hardware that you buy from the big box retailers that are given to you by your friends, at the phone company, the cable company, they are not worth it.
+You can’t always attend these things that you’d like to attend, but I responded directly anyways, and I’ve gotten to the point now where I look at it and say, these crappy, sorry for that term, pieces of hardware that you buy from the big box retailers that are given to you by your friends, at the phone company, the cable company, they are not worth it.
 It is not worth it.
 You’ve got to at least go to the prosumer stuff.
 And that’s what I said to him.
-The prosumers stuff means that really you got to get something like a Cisco go hardware.
+The prosumers stuff means that you really got to get something like a Cisco Go hardware.

 Really?
 You do.
 Yeah.
 There’s a lot of alternatives out there.
 Juniper has some stuff.
 HP has some stuff, but there’s only one that has a beautifully integrated ecosystem.
-The low end of the consumer world nowadays really has to be prosumer and me, I’ll let you know if there’s something that comes out that I think is as good or better.
+The low end of the consumer world nowadays really has to be prosumer and me.
+I’ll let you know if there’s something that comes out that I think is as good or better.

 But, also that Cisco is what I do.
 My company mainstream has been the number one, installing reseller of Cisco gear in the Northeast US, quarters into quarters.
 So it’s something I like.
 So just to let you know.
 Okay.
 But bottom line, my advice to him was trying to get the Cisco GO stuff.